TouchDesigner/CustomOperatorSamples/README.md

 ### change the openCV version

-open the `*.vcxproj` file in a texteditor and search for the xml node `<AdditionalDependencies>`.
+Open the `*.vcxproj` file in a texteditor and search for the xml node `<AdditionalDependencies>`.
 In the value, there should be something like `opencv_world451.lib`.Change this file to the file available in your TouchDesigner install folder under `Samples/CPlusPlus/3rdParty/opencv/lib/Win64`.
 For example openCV version 4.5 would reference `opencv_world450.lib` while openCV version 4.5.1 would have to reference `opencv_world451.lib`.
 There should be at least 2 sections in the file where this is referenecd, once under `Debug` and once under `Release`.

 ### change the CUDA version